Special Educational Needs

-Our Assessment & Response-to-Intervention (RTI) page contains an overview of a model we are currently developing to ensure a graduated response to meeting children's needs, which stresses the importance of assessment information and progress monitoring.
-Once embedded, it will form part of SEN, Learning Support and Pupil Premium Policy, the SEN Information Report and our Assessment and Response-to Intervention (RTI) Policy.
+Our Teaching & Learning Policy contains an overview of a model we are currently developing to ensure a graduated response to meeting children's needs, which stresses the importance of assessment information and progress monitoring.
+Once embedded, it will form part of SEN, Learning Support and Pupil Premium Policy and the SEN Information Report.
 It is an exciting area of our school development and improvement linking to our commitment to person-centred and outcome-based planning in line with the revised SEND Code of Practice.

 As part of developing our Assessment & Response-to-Intervention, we will be participating in the CAMHS School Link Project.
 Further details will be published online in due course.

 Our SENCO,Mrs. Doorbar, oversees the education and development of children attending the school’s Enhanced Resourced Provision .
 These children have moderate learning difficulties.
 A team of teaching assistants work in the Enhanced Resource Provision in the mornings and then support children from the unit in the mainstream classroom during the afternoons.
 The SENCO'S responsibilities are: